 “To perform a review of the CXO/CTO coordination process” as second bullet point into the ToR of Rapporteur Group on Industry Engagement, Metrics (RG-IEM).

-Both groups Terms of Reference may be found in Annex 1and Annex 2 of [this/draft TSAG report] report.
+Both groups Terms of Reference may be found in Annex 1and Annex 2 of this report.

 Request to TSAG: to approve these additions to the ToRs for WP2 and RG-IEM.

-The structure of the WP2, as agreed by TSAG, is reproduced in Annex 2 of this report.
+The structure of the WP2, as agreed by TSAG, is reproduced in Annex 2 of TSAG-TD009.
 The meeting assessed its structure and found it appropriate for performing the assigned tasks.

 Documentation for the meeting